neutronjs/neutron/README.md

 ## ‍👨🏽‍💻 Quick Start

-To install Neutron CLI, execute into your terminal:
+To install Neutron JS, execute into your terminal:

 ```shell
 # yarn